enyojs/ares-project/CONTRIBUTE.md

 This section describes how UI widgets defined in enyo or librairies must be referenced in order to be proposed inside the designer's palette of Ares.

-NB: .design files must be added into a "package.js" file in the "enyo.depends" call of your application/library.
+NB: ".design" files must be added into a "package.js" file in the "enyo.depends" call of your application/library.

 For the time being, we have 4 sections in these files:

-### "palette"**
+### Section "palette"

 It defines some categories of widget such as "onyx". _This section is required_